trebeljahr/trebeljahr.com/_pages/quotes.md

 > The dinosaurs became extinct because they didn't have a space program.
 And if we become extinct because we don't have a space program, it'll serve us right!
 — Larry Niven

 > Today, many people have heard of SpaceX.
 Few know what SpaceX does.
-And even fewer know what SpaceX really does.
+And even fewer know what SpaceX  does.
 Here's what SpaceX does: It takes things to space for people, for money.
-And as we established, here's what SpaceX really does: It's an innovation machine, trying to solve one big problem — the astronomical cost of space travel — because that's the key to making humanity a space-faring civilization that can become multi-planetary and back itself up on other hard drives.
+And as we established, here's what SpaceX  does: It's an innovation machine, trying to solve one big problem — the astronomical cost of space travel — because that's the key to making humanity a space-faring civilization that can become multi-planetary and back itself up on other hard drives.
 It supports itself by taking things to space for people, for money.
 — Tim Urban